trunc8/multirobot-efficient-search-path-planning/README.md

 *Important Note*: No parts of the code were borrowed or used from the [author's implementation](https://github.com/basfora/milp_mespp) whatsoever.
 The entire project has been built from scratch with references duly credited in the [Appendix](#appendix).

-You can find my blog post describing the technical details [here](https://trunc8.github.io/2021/04/01/pr-mespp).
+You can read about the technical details underlying my implementation in my [presentation](presentation.pdf).
+I have expanded more on the intuition in my blog post [here](https://trunc8.github.io/2021/04/01/pr-mespp).

 ## Demo